Wonder Boys (2000)

 Mel Gibson, take note.
 Harrison Ford, look at this very very closely.
 You needn’t stay in the narrow confines of your past roles.
 You can step out.
 You can break new ground.
 You can re-invent yourself and remain interesting.
 Paul Newman did it, in The Hudsucker Proxy and Nobody’s Fool after all.
 And now Michael Douglas had done it.

-For years, Douglas has been our most dependable sleazeball, a suit-and-tie mephistopheles with a flair for dangerous women and big money.
+For years, Douglas has been our most dependable sleaze-ball, a suit-and-tie mephistopheles with a flair for dangerous women and big money.
 Hopefully, those days are gone for good.
 Douglas has found a new character, a challenging role, and he’s made it the most interesting and engaging character he’s ever played.
-And Wonder Boys may be his best film.
+And Wonder Boys may be the best film to bear his name in the credits.
 It took some humility and good humor to play Professor Grady Tripp.
 The performance shows Douglas aging gracefully… and willingly, an accomplishment that only a couple of famous leading men — namely, Newman and Gene Hackman — have achieved in recent years.

 In fact, there are a lot of similarities between Nobody’s Fool and Wonder Boys.
 In Nobody’s Fool, Paul Newman played a foolish but warm-hearted and endearing old man who learns that it’s never too late to turn your life around, to do something meaningful.
 The movie was far more interested in characterization than teaching, though, and this made the lessons within all the more powerful, because we believed in the characters so fully.
 It’s a great film.

 Wonder Boys makes the same smart move.
 Filmed with the eye of an observant storyeller, and smartly written, it draws us into a specific community, full of individuals who defy our expectations and take on surprising dimension.